Siddharth Trivedi

 Siddharth Kishorkumar Trivedi (born 4 September 1982) is an Indian cricketer who represented Gujarat.
-Currently, he plays for Saurashtra cricket team on his return to domestic circuit.
+Currently, he plays for Saurashtra cricket team on his return to domestic circuit after serving a one-year ban for his failure to report being approached by bookies.

 Domestic career

 Trivedi is right-handed batsman and a right-arm medium pace bowler.
 He made his first class debut in 2002–03.
 He played for West Zone in the Duleep Trophy, for Gujarat cricket team in the Ranji Trophy and for the Rajasthan Royals in the Indian Premier League.
 He returned to domestic in 2014 after completing ban of 1 year.
 He joined Saurashtra cricket team on his return to domestic circuit.

 Under 19 career

-He played in Under 19 Cricket World Cup in 2002 for India.
+He played in the 2000 Under-19 Cricket World Cup for India.
 He has been called up to an Indian emerging players tour to Australia in July.

 Indian Premier League

 In the Indian Premier League, he played for the Rajasthan Royals, who won the 2008 competition.
-Trivedi is Rajasthan's highest wicket taker in the IPL, with 65 wickets.
+Trivedi is Rajasthan's 2nd highest wicket taker in the IPL, with 65 wickets.